 The New Year is a time to reflect on that which has past and that which is yet to come.
 Many people have New Year resolutions in mind that reflect along the lines of getting fitter, eating well, travelling or being less stressed.
 People set goals to fulfil these new promises to themselves and step forward positively.
-So perhaps, whilst all the goodwill and intent is in the air, it is also a perfect time to reflect on the journey your practice is taking also.
+So perhaps, whilst all the goodwill and intent are in the air, it is also a perfect time to reflect on the journey your practice is also taking.

-In fact, the very essence of your dental business can be dependent on how mindful you are about the things you want to achieve in your practice.
-As depicted in Charles Dickens “A Christmas Carol”, an annual review of past, present and future performance is no bad thing and its very reflection can help to determine a more secure and happier future.
+The very essence of your dental business can be dependent on how mindful you are about the things you want to achieve in your practice.
+As depicted in Charles Dicken’s “A Christmas Carol”, an annual review of past, present and future performance is no bad thing, and its very reflection can help to determine a more secure and happier future.

 - Am I on track to attain my vision?

 - What changes can I make in my practice to help overcome my difficulties?

 - How can I measure these changes so that I stay on track?

 However, setting attainable goals is not to be taken lightly.
 It’s one thing to want something to happen but quite another to set a goal to make it happen and work towards that goal in a conscious, dedicated and consistent manner.
 Many people may feel.